getreu/tp-note/docs/source/tpnote--manpage.md

   variables_ above.

 * '`{{ viewer_doc_css_path }}`' is the CSS stylesheet path required to format
-  a HTML rendition of a Tp-Note document.
+  an HTML rendition of a Tp-Note document.
 This path is hard-wired and it is understood by Tp-Note's internal web server.

 * '`{{ viewer_highlighting_css_path }}`' is the CSS stylesheet path required to